 Every effort should be made to avoid releasing nanomaterials into the air.
-Because they can remain suspended for a long time, any release poses a hazard to everybody entering the laboratory.
+Since they can remain suspended for an extended period of time, any release poses a hazard to anyone entering the laboratory.

 When working with dry powders, sticky floor mats can help reduce the levels of nanomaterials in the air.

-Always wet-wipe the area where dry nanomaterials are used.
-If the wipes are contaminated, collect them in a sealed plastic bag and dispose of them as hazardous waste.
-A vacuum cleaner with HEPA filter can be used to clean areas that are difficult to wipe.
+Always wet-wipe areas where dry nanomaterials are used.
+If the wipes are contaminated, collect them in a sealed plastic bag and dispose of them as hazardous waste through DRS.
+A vacuum cleaner with HEPA filter can be used to clean areas that are difficult to clean.

 Personal Protective Equipment